tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-300-longest-increasing-subsequence.md

 This solution has a time complexity of $O(n \log n)$: one $n$ for iterating through the array, and $\log n$ for the binary search.

+[^1]: Note that this implementation does _not_ care that there could be multiple increasing subsequences with the same length. `2, 9, J, A` or `2, 8, J, A` or `2, 4, 5, A` or `2, 4, J, A` are all valid maximally-long increasing subsequences.
-[^1]: I like JavaScript, but the standard library could definitely include a few more nice things like a binary search implementation.
+[^2]: I like JavaScript, but the standard library could definitely include a few more nice things like a binary search implementation.